the-drunk-coder/megra.rs/README.md

 # megra.rs

 Mégra is a **domain-specific** programming **language** (DSL for short) designed for **live-coding music** with stochastic elements.
 Its predecessor was implemented in Common Lisp, this one is implemented in pure Rust !

+This readme should contain all the necessary information to get Mégra up and running.

 ## WARNING